apache/doris/docs/en/sql-reference-v2/sql-statements/Data-Definition-Statements/Create/CREATE-TABLE.md

         * `dynamic_partition.buckets`: Used to specify the number of partition buckets that are automatically created.
         * `dynamic_partition.create_history_partition`: Whether to create a history partition.
         * `dynamic_partition.history_partition_num`: Specify the number of historical partitions to be created.
-        * `dynamic_partition.reserved_history_starts`: Used to specify the starting dates of reserved history periods.
-        * `dynamic_partition.reserved_history_ends`: Used to specify the ending dates of reserved history periods.
+        * `dynamic_partition.reserved_history_periods`: Used to specify the range of reserved history periods.

 ### Example